sem-con/srv-semantics/README.md

 ### Input file format

-The input file is of type `application/json` to wrap a TRIG file using JSON key "init-config".
+The input file is of type `application/json` to wrap a TRIG file using JSON key "base-config".
 The TRIG file should:
 * follow the template provided in the `test/resources/init/example-init.trig`, and the subsequent `test/resources/init/example-init.trig.json` file that wrap up the TRIG file as JSON.
-* and will be tested against the base constraints `main/resources/init/base-constraints.ttl`.
+* and will be tested against the base constraints `main/resources/init/image-constraints.ttl`.

 The output is `200` if the init file conform to the template, or `500` otherwise.